PSLmodels/C-TAM/README.md

 The open-source Benefits-Augmenter model adjusts the CPS ASEC for the under-reporting of welfare and transfer program participation and benefits, imputes benefits where they are excluded, and imputes marginal tax rates that stem from welfare and transfer programs.
 Adjusted welfare and transfer data can serve as the basis for micro-simulating policy reforms (for example, [Basic Income](https://github.com/open-source-economics/Benefits/blob/master/Basic%20Income.pdf)) that replace existing welfare and transform programs.

-Currently this Repo includes the following programs, derived from 2014 CPS March Supplement:
+Currently this Repo includes the following programs<sup>1</sup>, derived from 2014 CPS March Supplement:

 - Programs with participation and benefits based on CPS ASEC:
     - Supplemental Security Income ([SSI](https://github.com/open-source-economics/Benefits/tree/master/SSI)): The MTR is imputed from program rules.
 We are also experimenting with machine learning algorithms to estimate MTR from original CPS data.